sebguarna01/41014_GroupProject/231031 Final Code and Demo/Code/README.md

 <!-- CONTRIBUTIONS -->
 ## Contributions:
-The project team collaborated on the Project Code tasks equally.
+The project team collaborated on the project code tasks equally.
 We made sure to communicate project needs and distribute tasks equally and fairly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>